HansSchouten/Laravel-Vue-Quasar-SPA/README.md

 ## Changelog

-Please see [CHANGELOG](CHANGELOG.md) for more information what has changed recently.
+Please see [CHANGELOG](CHANGELOG.md) for information about the changes made on the original repository.